mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ Sample firmware uploaded to S3"
    ```

    The firmware package and its metadata are now stored in S3, providing the foundation for secure distribution to your device fleet.
 The metadata file enables automated version management and compatibility checking, while S3's global infrastructure ensures fast download speeds regardless of device location.
+This follows the AWS Well-Architected Framework's performance efficiency pillar.

 6. **Sign the Firmware**: